','

 • Apart from jobs the main loss is incurred by the Indian Aviation sector and the main one is Air India which is expected to incur losses of Rs 30-35 crore per day.

-• Around 80,000 jobs are expected to cut by various retailers due to the ongoing pandemic, according to the survey by industry body Retailers Association of India (RAI).
-As the lock-down was imposed on March 25, more than 95% of non-food retailers had been close their stores and are expects to earn only 40% of the previous year revenue in the coming up six months.
+• Around 80,000 jobs are expected to be cut by various retailers due to the ongoing pandemic, according to the survey by industry body Retailers Association of India (RAI).
+As the lockdown was imposed on March 25, more than 95% of non-food retailers had to close their stores and are expected to earn only 40% of the previous year’s revenue in the coming up six months.

 • Because of the lock-down of 21 days India is bearing a big loss and you won’t imagine, Acuite ratings & Research Ltd earlier this month has been estimating the lock-down of Indian economy almost 35,000 crore per day till 21 days lock-down will been a great bad effect on the country’s GDP loss of amount of 7.5 lakh crore.

-• Stock market has a great loss of about $620 billion.
+• The stock market had a great loss of about $620 billion.

-• Corona virus has been affected more on trade and businesses.
-India is the 15 most affected economies in the world due to the corona virus and the slow down production in china.
-The trade impact of the covid-19 epidemic for India is estimated to be 348 million dollars.
+• Corona virus has affected more on trade and businesses.
+India is the 15 most affected economy in the world due to the coronavirus and the production in China.
+The trade impact of the COVID-19 epidemic for India is estimated to be 348 million dollars.
 The loss which has arise are, chemicals sector- 129 million dollars, textiles and apparels- 64 million dollars, automotive sector- 34 million dollars, electrical machinery-12 million dollars, leather products- 13 million dollars, metals and metal products- 27 million dollars, and wood products and furniture at 15 million dollars.